KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 ```

 Note that an Invokable may only use `self: Pin<&mut Self>` or `&self` as self types.
-It is not possible to have a `self`, or `&mut self` invokable, as that may move the QObject in memory, which C++ can't handle.
+It is not possible to have a `self`, or `&mut self` invokable, as that may move the QObject in memory, which would invalidate C++ pointers and references to the QObject.
 Furthermore, invokables are restricted to only use types that are compatible with CXX.

 It is also possible to define methods in the `impl qobject::T` block that are *not* marked as `#[qinvokable]`.
 These methods won't be available from C++ or QML.
 But they can still access the QObject features like emitting signals and changing properties by accessing `Pin <&mut Self>`.
-However, they are still normal Rust functions.
-Therefore, they aren't restricted to CXX-compatible types.
+These are normal Rust methods, so they aren't restricted to CXX-compatible types.

 [Full example](https://github.com/KDAB/cxx-qt/blob/main/examples/qml_features/rust/src/invokables.rs)